 - Windbreaker or rain slicker/poncho.
 Umbrellas can be purchased here.

-- Lightweight hooded sweatshirt or long-sleeved shirt for occasional cool evening
+- Lightweight hooded sweatshirt or long-sleeved shirt for cool evenings

 - Day pack for shopping; larger backpack for traveling